shamanec/GADS/docs/provider.md

 - Navigate to the folder above and create an empty directory with the name `Payload`.
 - Copy the `.app` bundle inside the `Payload` folder
 - Compress the `Payload` directory into an archive (.zip file) and give it a new name with `.ipa` appended to the end of the file name.
-- Use any tool to resign it with your developer account (or provisioning profile + certificate)
+- Use any tool to re-sign it with your developer account (or provisioning profile + certificate)
   - [zsign](https://github.com/zhlynn/zsign)
   - [fastlane-sigh](https://docs.fastlane.tools/actions/sigh/)
   - [codesign](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html)
+  - Re-sign from hub UI - TODO

 ### Build WebDriverAgent IPA file manually using Xcode
 - Download the code of the latest mainstream [WebDriverAgent](https://github.com/appium/WebDriverAgent/releases) release or alternatively the code from the `main` branch of my fork of [WebDriverAgent](https://github.com/shamanec/WebDriverAgent) for faster tap/swipe interactions.